Best exercise machines to lose weight 2023: Jump Menu

 - Want to know more?
 Read our guide to the Sole E95 elliptical machine—should I buy one?

 Using an exercise machine for at-home training is a great way to stay active, but some are better for weight loss than others.
 To help you find the right one for your home, we've tested these machines and found the top choices for at-home weight loss workouts.
+Where we haven't been able to get our hands on a machine for testing, we've based our rating on their specifications and real world user reviews.

 Design and storage